How to buy

 Resources available online include:

-- ICT Service Scheme rules for suppliers DOCX, 54.12 KB
+- ICT Service Scheme Rules for suppliers DOCX, 82.42 KB

-Where can I find the contracts and documents needed to buy from the scheme?
+Where can I find the contracts to buy from the scheme?

 The contracts and other documents you and your prospective suppliers need to undergo procurement for ICT goods and services under the ICT Services Scheme are: